12 Common Heater Problems & How to Fix Them

 Problem: Heater won’t shut off

-If your furnace won’t stop running and blowing hot air, you should first check your thermostat and make sure it’s set to “auto” instead of “on” — this way, the thermostat will shut off when it reaches a certain temperature.
+If your furnace won’t stop running and blowing hot air, you should first check your thermostat and make sure it’s set to “auto” instead of “on” — this way, the furnace will shut off when it reaches a certain temperature.

 If your heater still won’t stop running, your problem could be one of two issues: